Go All the Way (song): Background

+Reception

+Cash Box said that "mighty guitar riffs explode on impact" and the song has "a touch of the Badfinger sound."
+Record World said that "its effective combination of hard rock and top 40 stylings make this a natural for playlists of virtually every [radio] format."
+Wichita Beacon critic Paul Baker compared the song's guitar riff to that of Free's "All Right Now."

+Swanson rated it as the Raspberries' greatest song and "the definitive power pop song of all time."
+Classic Rock History critic Brian Kachejian concurred, praising the melody and arrangement and calling it "an iconic pop gem."
+Kachejian also noted that "The way the verse transcends into the song's chorus riding on the wings of Eric Carmen's legendary lead vocal is one for the ages."

+Sharp rated it the Raspberries' third best song, calling it a "'Power Pop How To' manual all wrapped up in three explosive minutes and unquestionably one of the most seminal pop singles ever."

+Steve Sullivan wrote in the Encyclopedia of Great Popular Song Recordings that the opening guitar riff is one of the best in rock, saying that it "still has the capacity to startle and thrill more than four decades later."

-The tune ranked at number 33 on Billboards Top 100 Singles of 1972 year-end list (number 39 on Cashbox's year-end best-sellers countdown).
+The tune ranked at number 33 on the Billboard Year-End Top 100 of 1972 and number 39 on Cashbox's year-end best-sellers countdown.
 In 1989, Spin magazine named "Go All the Way" in its list of the "100 Greatest Singles of All Time", ranking it at number 91.
 "Go All the Way" appeared in Blender magazine's July 2006 issue as one of its "Greatest Songs Ever".

 Live performances

 The song was performed on Don Kirshner's Rock Concert, Live in 1974.
 It was also performed on The Mike Douglas Show, and featured in the set at their 50th anniversary concert in 2007.

-Use in media
+Use in media and cover versions

 "Go All the Way" has been featured in three movies.
 Director Cameron Crowe, a Raspberries fan, used it in his 2000 film Almost Famous.
 The Killers covered the song for the end credits of the 2012 film Dark Shadows, an adaptation of the 1966–1971 TV series of the same name.
 The song briefly appears in the 2014 Marvel Studios film Guardians of the Galaxy, and is one of the songs on its soundtrack.

 In interviews, hard rock/metal personality Eddie Trunk, states that this song sparked his interest in music due mainly to the distorted guitar riffs.

+Matthew Sweet and Bangles member Susanna Hoffs included a rendition of the song on their 2009 covers album Under the Covers, Vol. 2.

 "Go All the Way" was included on the Raspberries Pop Art Live CD set from their reunion concert recording, November 26, 2004, at the House of Blues in Cleveland, Ohio, released August 18, 2017.